The arithmetic rank of the residual intersections of a complete intersection ideal: Introduction

 \begin{maintheorem}(Theorem \ref{thm:arageneric}) Let $m$ and $n$ be positive integers with $m \geq n$ and let $K$ be any field or the integers.
 Let $X$ and $\underline{y}$ be $m \times n$ and $n \times 1$ matrices of indeterminates respectively over $K$.
 The arithmetic rank of the generic $m$-residual intersection ideal $\RI(m,\underline{y}) = I_n(X)+(X\underline{y})$ in the polynomial ring $K[X,\underline{y}]$ is

 \end{maintheorem}

 As indicated above, an important consequence of this result is that it immediately gives a sharp upper bound for the arithmetic rank of \textit{any} residual intersection of a complete intersection ideal in any Noetherian local ring, see Theorem \ref{thm:main}.
+The bound obtained is much stronger than that in \cite[Corollary 4.3]{HamidJLMS}, where an upper bound on arithmetic rank is given for colon ideals in general (which may not be residual intersections).

 Furthermore, via a faithfully flat base change, we also show that the arithmetic rank of the generic $m$-residual intersection of any complete intersection ideal in characteristic zero is as asserted in the Main Theorem.
 In particular, any such ideal is \textit{not} a set-theoretic complete intersection.
+We now lay out our strategy for computing the arithmetic rank.